 Team spirit isn't the only thing that grows in locker rooms.
 Shared towels and equipment are a haven for bacteria.
-One type, called MRSA, causes painful, pus-filled sores and can spread from one person to another.
+One type, called MRSA, or methicillin-resistant Staphylococcus aureus, causes painful, pus-filled sores and can spread from one person to another.
 MRSA is resistant to many antibiotics and requires special treatment.
 To protect yourself, avoid sharing towels, razors, uniforms, and other items that touch your skin.

 This itchy, scaly patch of skin is not caused by a worm at all.
 The culprit is a fungus (tinea).
 Ringworm is contagious, easily spreading through skin-to-skin contact and shared clothing or equipment -- even through pets.
 Most cases are easy to treat with antifungal creams.
 On the bright side: you can tell your teammates, "there's a fungus among us."